Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Related Literature

-Demographic disparity compares the average decision outcome across different protected groups.
-This is closely related to the ``four-fifths rule'' in fair hiring, which states that ``a selection rate of any protected group that is less than $80\%$ of the highest rate for other groups is an evidence of disparate impact'' \citep{equal1978department, feldman2015certifying}.
-Demographic parity and its variants are the focus of numerous early papers in fair machine learning \citep[e.g.,][]{calders2009building, zemel2013learning, zliobaite2015relation, zafar2015learning, louizos2015variational}.
-However, \cite{hardt2016equality} argue that demographic parity is at odds with the utility goal of decision making.
-Take lending as an example: if default rates differ across groups, demographic parity would rule out the ideal decision according to true default outcome, which can hardly be considered discriminatory and moreover is based on business-relevant differences.

-Classification disparity, including TPRD, TNRD, PPVD, and NPVD, compares some measures of classification accuracy (or error) across different protected groups \citep{corbett2018measure}.
-In contrast to DD, both TPRD and TNRD measure disparities conditional on the true underlying outcome and thus alleviate the drawbacks of demographic disparity.
-Classification disparity measures are widely used to characterize disparate impact \citep{chouldechova2017fair} as in the scrutiny of the COMPAS recidivism risk score \citep{angwin2016machine,feller2016computer}.
+Many other ``fairness metrics'' have been proposed to facilitate risk assessment for algorithmic decision making in different contexts \citep{narayanan2018translation,verma2018fairness}; for more comprehensive discussion, we refer to \cite{barocas-hardt-narayanan}.
 We emphasize that we focus on auditing, not adjusting, disparity measures.
-Whether observed disparities warrant adjustments depends on the legal, ethical, and regulatory context.
-For example, as fairness criteria, both demographic and classification parity have been criticized for their \emph{inframarginality}, i.e., they average over individual risk far from the decision boundary \citep{corbett2018measure}.
+Whether observed disparities warrant adjustments depends on the legal, ethical, and regulatory context.\footnote{{For example, as fairness criteria, both demographic and classification parity have been criticized for their \emph{inframarginality}, i.e., they average over individual risk far from the decision boundary \citep{corbett2018measure}.
 However, inframarginality may be unavoidable when outcomes are binary.
-There may be no true individual ``risk,'' only the stratified frequencies of binary outcomes (default or recidivation) over strata defined by predictive features, which are in turn chosen by the decision maker.
-Regardless, disparate impact metrics measure the actual average impact on different groups.
-Adjudicating whether or not disparities are justifiable (e.g., based on business-relevant factors) still depends on the ability to assess them in the first place.
+There may be no true individual ``risk,'' only the stratified frequencies of binary outcomes (default or recidivation) over strata defined by predictive features, which are in turn chosen by the decision maker.}}